SamardzicLuka/rest_todo_api/README.md

 ***

-This API is still untested.
-After the testing is completed, i will add the results and complete the documentation
+The testing is completed, i will add the results and complete the documentation